-The Motorist Assurance Program addresses important consumer needs:
+The Motorist Assurance Program addresses important consumer concerns:

-Repair shops who participate in the Motorist Assurance Program display a decal.
-They agree to adhere to the MAP Pledge of Assurance to Customers, and the Standards of Service.
+Repair shops participating in the Motorist Assurance Program display a decal; agree to adhere to the MAP Pledge of Assurance to Customers and the Standards of Service.
 Consumers benefit from:

 Better understanding of the vehicle's problem(s) and what repairs are "Required" v.
-"Suggested";
+"Suggested"; and

 Uniformity of recommendations from one shop to another when the customer seeks a second opinion from another participating facility.